-If you choose a DL3FE model with the 2-factor authentication, it will come with 2 RFID tags with, usually users will carry one with them (on a keychain) and store the other in a safe place.
+If you choose a DL3FE model with the 2-factor authentication, it will come with 2 RFID tags, usually, users will carry one with them (on a keychain) and store the other in a safe place.

 As long as the 2-factor authentication feature is turned on you will need both the RFID tag (or the number associated with it) and the correct password before the device will unlock.